ServerlessOpsIO/backstage-aws-sam-python-template/skeleton/crud/README.md

 ### Code
-When starting a new project the first place to start with adapting the code to meet the needs of a new project is the [`src/lib/${{ values.collection_name_cap }}Item.ts`](src/lib/${{ values.collection_name_cap }}Item.ts) file.
+When starting a new project the first place to start with adapting the code to meet the needs of a new project is the [`src/common/common/model/${{ values.collection_name }}.py`](src/common/common/model/${{ values.collection_name }}.py) file.
 This file contains interfaces for data and DDB table items.

-Start by modifying the `${{ values.collection_name_cap }}ItemData` interface to match the shape of your data.
+Start by modifying the dataclasses to match the shape of your data.
 Optionally you can choose to replace that interface with one from another module if you're working with a pre-existing data model.
 The existing interface definition was chosen simply to make the project work out of the box.

 Next, modify the `createKeys()` and `getKeys()` functions as necessary.
 These functions exist to make working with keys consistent across Lambda functions.
 If you want to prepend a data type to key values as mentioned in the _Database_ section you can do so here.